dmtrmrv/maker/README.md

 ####FAQ

 **Who is this theme for?**
-Target audience of this theme is mainly web and graphic designers, illustrators, artists, photographers.
-All those who make beautiful things.
+Web and graphic designers, illustrators, artists, photographers, and all the great people who make things.

 **Does this theme support Jetpack Portfolio Custom Post Type?**
 Yes.
-And if you are already using it you can switch to this theme regenerate thumbnails and you are all set.
+And if you are already using it you can switch to Maker regenerate thumbnails and keep creating content.

 **Why use Portfolio Toolkit then?**
-Usually when creating portfolio, people want to somehow display typical information about the project, like client, date when it was released and a link to it.
-Portfolio Toolkit solves this problem in a neat way by providing three custom fields:
+Usually, when creating a portfolio, you want to display typical information about the project, like the name of the client, the release date and a link to the live version.
+Portfolio Toolkit has custom fields for this data.

-Client - Client name for the project (e.g. Apple)
+Client - Client name for the project (e.g. ThemePatio)
-Date - Release date of the project (e.g. June 2015)
+Date - Release date of the project (e.g. June 2016)
-URL - Link to a live project (e.g. http://www.apple.com/)
+URL - Link to a live project (e.g. https://themepatio.com/)

-**Can I participate?**
-Absolutely.
-You are welcome to report issues and submit pull requests.

 ---